Lachhh/Starling-Framework/README.md

-Starling Framework: the GPU powered 2D Flash API
+Stefan Starling Framework: the GPU powered 2D Flash API
 ================================================

 What is Starling?